-There are other types of multi-year debt obligations, which even though they do not meet Georgia's constitutional definition of debt, generally are considered by the credit markets and rating agencies as de facto debt of the State (or the USG) and thus that debt does have credit rating implications for the State.
-The two primary types of such obligations are (1) lease obligations of State agencies and (2) the debt of foundations and cooperative organizations associated with the USG and its various institutions.
+There are other types of multi-year debt obligations, which even though they do not meet Georgia's constitutional definition of debt, generally are considered by the credit markets and rating agencies as de facto debt of the State or the University System of Georgia (USG) and thus that debt does have credit rating implications for the State.
+The two primary types of such obligations are (1) lease obligations of State agencies and (2) the debt of foundations and cooperative organizations associated with USG and its various institutions.
 In compliance with various Statements of the Governmental Accounting Standards Board (GASB), these obligations are reflected in the State's Annual Comprehensive Financial Report and are discussed on page 13.